M-Hassan-Raza/Portfolio/content/blog/fyp-guidance.md

     caption: "How to Choose, Plan, and Execute Your Final Year ProjectPhoto by Download a pic Donate a buck! ^: https://www.pexels.com/photo/silhouette-of-person-sitting-beside-body-of-water-54379/"
     relative: false
 ---
-## Introduction
+## {{< color color="#FFB4A2" >}}Introduction{{< /color >}}

 Your **Final Year Project (FYP)** is one of the most important academic tasks in your degree.
 It can shape your future career, boost your portfolio, and improve your problem-solving skills.
 This guide will help you **choose the right topic, advisor, tech stack, and strategy** to ensure your FYP stands out.
+Please note that this guide is mainly targeted towards FASTians because of my personal affiliation to this great institute, but the advice can be applied to any university.

 ---

-## How to Choose a Topic
+## {{< color color="#FFB4A2" >}}How to Choose a Topic{{< /color >}}

 Picking the right topic is **critical** for a successful FYP.
 A good topic should be:

 - **Interesting**: Choose something you're passionate about.
 No one wants to work on a boring project, let alone for a whole year.
 - **Feasible**: Consider your time, skills, and available resources.
 Scope is one of the most important factors when it comes to your FYP.
 It will dictate your life for the next year.
 And what's more?
 It will be the first thing your advisor(s) and the evaluation committee will ask you about.
 - **Relevant**: Align with industry trends or research needs.
 As an example, I am an avid "AI" pessimist but I can't deny the fact that it's the hottest trend in the industry right now.
 So, if you're into AI, you might want to consider a project in that domain.
 Look at the the recent explosion of AI Agents and Generative AI.
 Obviously I have many concerns about the ethical implications of these technologies but that's a topic for another day.
 You want a skillset that's in demand, or at the very least will allow you to have a good conversation with a potential employer.
+However, this is not to say that you should pick the next hottest thing and chase after it, because by the time you're done with your project, it might not be the hottest thing anymore.
+You should pick something that you're passionate about and what aligns with your academic and career goals.
 - **Problem-Solving**: Your project should **address a real problem** or **offer innovation**.
 Please don't just build another e-commerce website or a basic recommendation system.
 Building a novel project will not only make you stand out but also give you a sense of accomplishment (and probably a few sleepless nights but you're a FASTian, it's your life anyway).
 I built a relatively straightforward business project for my FYP and while I'm proud of the work me and my team did and we managed to win a prize for the idea, I can't help but feel like I could have done more.

 **Tip:** Browse research papers, GitHub projects, and tech blogs for inspiration.
 Look at what the students from foreign universities are doing.
 They're not necessarily smarter than you but they have access to better resources and they're more likely to be working on cutting-edge projects.
 You don't have to copy them, but you should never give up on the opportunity to learn from them.
+A good way to shortlist a project is to do a preliminary literature review.
+This will give you an idea of what's already been done and what hasn't.
+Don't wanna jump into an overcrowded room now, do you?

 ---

-## How to Choose an Advisor
+## {{< color color="#FFB4A2" >}}How to Choose an Advisor{{< /color >}}

 Your advisor plays a **huge** role in your project's success.
 A good advisor should be:

 - **Experienced in your chosen field**: If your idea is novel enough and complex enough, you might want to consider an advisor who has experience in that domain.
 They can guide you better and help you avoid common pitfalls.
 A good example of this are the HODs who excel in their respective fields.
 They're usually very busy but if you can get them to agree to be your advisor, you're in for a treat.
 However, there are many many other faculty members who are just as good (if not better, considering they have more time to dedicate to you) and you should consider them as well.
+As a FASTian, you have no shortage of domain experts to choose from so consider yourself lucky.
 - **Responsive and willing to guide you properly**: This is a big one.
 You don't want an advisor who's too busy to meet with you or doesn't respond to your emails.
 And let me be clear, this isn't a slight against any of the faculty members.
 They're all extremely helpful and knowledgeable.
 But some of them are just too busy to give you the attention you need.
 And here is where clear communication with your potential advisor comes in.
 You need to be upfront about your expectations and ask them about theirs.
-This ends up saving a lot of time and effort in the long run.
+So the advice I give is to inquire about the advisor’s current project load and typical response times
 - **Supportive of your ideas but also critical when needed**: Everyone loves a chill time but you shouldn't try to chill with your FYP.
 You need someone who can guide you properly and point out the flaws in your project.
-You need someone who can push you to do better (even against your will hahaha).
+You need someone who can push you to do better.
 You need someone who can be your mentor.
 And you need someone who can be your friend.
 And you need someone who can be your critic.
 And you need someone who can be your cheerleader.
 That was a lot of "ands" but you get the point.
 FAST is filled with faculty members who can be all of these things and more.
 You just need to find the right one for you.
+- Co-Advisor: If possible, consider having a co-advisor.
+This can help you get different perspectives and more support.
+This is especially useful if you're working on a project that requires expertise in multiple domains.
+For example, if you're working on a project that involves both AI and Web Development, you might want to consider having an AI expert as your primary advisor and a Web Development expert as your co-advisor.
+This way, you get the best of both worlds.
 **How to find one?**
 - Check faculty profiles and see their published work.
 - Ask seniors about their experiences with different advisors.
 This is the most important one.
 Seniors can give you the best advice on who to choose as your advisor.
 They've been through the process and they know who's good and who's not.
 But still, they can be biased towards or against certain faculty members so take their advice with a grain of salt.
 Maybe the advisor who was too strict for them is the perfect fit for you.